JASchilz/pystrike/README.rst

    payment_request = charge.payment_request

-   # Now `payment_request` might be something like "lnbcb420u1pdsdxfep..."
+   # Now `payment_request` might be something like "lnbtb420u1pdsdxfep..."

 At this point, you would present the ``payment_request`` to your customer.
 You can call ``charge.update()`` to poll the Strike server for the current status of the charge, and then retrieve whether or not the charge has been paid from the ``charge.paid`` attribute.

+The example above uses Strike's testnet web service at ``api.dev.strike.acinq.co``.
+When you're ready to issue mainnet lightning invoices, you'll need to use your Strike mainnet API key and make your requests to host ``api.strike.acinq.co``.

 Use
 ---